sanger/global-git-hooks/README.md

 ### My hook isn't running!

 We have only currently added hook files for pre-commit and pre-push, as they are the only ones we use at this time.
 If you are trying to implement a different hook, you will need to add a file for it that points back to the local .git/hooks directory, like the pre-push one does.

+### I'm getting errors while uing a git GUI

+You might have issues using git hooks with git GUIs like Sourcetree, for instance due to $PATH not containing the same information as it does in your shell, or the ruby environment being incorrect.
+I haven't resolved this yet.